A beginner’s guide to popups

 - Start around 1 minute in, and you’ll probably capture fewer yet more highly engaged people

-Let your Google Analytics dictate your popup’s launch.
+Let your Google Analytics dictate the timing of your popup.
 Your average time on site is a good starting point.
-Trigger the popup within that time.
+Trigger the popup within it.

 Continue to monitor your analytics once you implement a popup.
-An average bounce rate that creeps up post-popup may indicate some adjustments are in order — perhaps relaxing the timing or shifting to a pages-viewed tactic.
-You don’t want a popup that hurts your overall site profitability.
+A rising average bounce rate may indicate some adjustments are in order — perhaps relaxing the timing or shifting to a pages-viewed tactic.
+You don’t want a popup that hurts your overall site performance.

 Popup page placement